Jip-Hop/sedunlocksrv-pba/README.md

 - Continue with building in the next steps

 ## Building on Ubuntu 22.04 LTS
-- Install build dependencies: `apt-get -y install cpio curl dosfstools dropbear fdisk git golang-go grub-efi-amd64-bin grub-efi-ia32-bin grub-pc-bin grub2-common libarchive-tools rsync squashfs-tools udev wget xorriso`
+- Install build dependencies: `apt-get -y install build-essential cpio curl dosfstools dropbear-bin fdisk git grub-efi-amd64-bin grub-efi-ia32-bin grub-pc-bin grub2-common libarchive-tools rsync xorriso xz-utils jq openssh-client file unzip openssl` (Go must be installed separately from [go.dev/dl](https://go.dev/dl))
 - [Download](https://github.com/Jip-Hop/sedunlocksrv-pba/archive/refs/heads/main.zip) or clone this repo and run: `./build.sh`
 - Connect your USB stick to Ubuntu (if inside VirtualBox, use the Devices dropdown menu)
 - Format the stick with a supported filesystem (e.g. FAT32) if this is not already the case